lolautruche/EmbedTagBundle/README.md

 # EmbedTagBundle

 eZ Publish 5 bundle providing *custom tags* for **XmlText FieldType**, allowing to embed external content.
+It is compatible with eZ Publish 5.3 / 2014.03 and superior.

 ## Features
 Current implementation provides custom tags support for: